Subscribe to the Golf Blog

 Powering down a quick lunch at the full-service restaurant we headed over to the practice facility.
 Hands-down, it is one of the nicest and well-groomed practice facilities in the area.
 (This explains why many LPGA, Nationwide, and Hooters tour players practice here.)
 It also sports a target-laced driving range, and a chipping and practice green with Champion Ultra-Dwarf Bermuda grass.
 From the practice green to the 18th hole, the greens were in tip-top shape, even considering the lack of rainfall the Myrtle Beach area has had this summer.

-We immediately noticed (like all Nicklaus designs) the course was open off-the-tee, but still had a barrage of waste bunkers and well-bunkered greens.
+We immediately noticed (like all Nicklaus designs) the course was open off-the-tee, but still had a barrage of bunkers and well-bunkered greens.
 If you want to challenge yourself you can always play this course from the Champion Black Tees at a shade over 7000 yards, or choose from one of the other 4 sets, including the Forward Tees, at just under 5000 yards.
 After making your way through some risk reward holes on the front side, do not lose focus, because you face a beautiful but tough hole to start the back nine.
 Long Bay Club’s signature hole #10, a short par, can easily get you in trouble if you are too close to the green.
 It’s best to play defensively and hit your ball just before the end of the fairway to leave you 100 or less yards into the green.
 (You will find this is true for other holes as well, like #3, #6, and #14. ) Also, an investment in a yardage book will quickly play for itself if you are a 1st timer on at this course, not to mention you will have the upper hand to win a skin off your buddies.

 The Long Bay Club, located in Longs, South Carolina, is one of Myrtle Beach’s nicest, and if you don’t take my word for it; try it yourself this fall for as low as $32 per golf if you are an early bird.